 Another type of catfish that’s also a bottom feeder is the Cory catfish or Corydoras.
 Cory catfish are small scavengers that hang around the substrate of the fish tank.
 They are schooling fish and thrive in groups of 5 or more.

-Corydoras likes to search the substrate for food and tend to scratch and injure themselves on sharp substrates.
+Corydoras like to search the substrate for food and tend to scratch and injure themselves on sharp substrates.
 For example, when they are blasting sand.
 So, it is best to use a smoother substrate like this natural aquarium sand.

 There are many types of snails.
 But freshwater aquarium snails are what you need for your fish tank.
 The most popular types are nerites (Neritina sp.), Inca snails, and Ivory snails.
-Snails are quite peaceful and spend most of the time eating algae.
+Snails are quite peaceful and spend most of their time eating algae.
 They also eat up uneaten food in the substrate.
 The only drawback is that they poop a lot.

 Kuhli loaches look like little eels.
 They are good at hiding, and you might not see them once they find a decent hiding spot.
 They usually come out at night but are also known to come out during the day when other fish are eating.
 Keep them happy and healthy by adding lots of shade and hiding spots to the aquarium.